コンテンツにスキップ

 Gosho Shrine

-Sacred tree
+Sacred Tree

-Gosho Shrine 📍359-1 Miyashita, Yugawara-cho, Ashigarashimo-gun, Kanagawa Prefecture 259-0304
+Gosho Shrine 📍359-1 Miyashita, Yugawara-cho, Ashigarashimo-gun, Kanagawa Prefecture, 259-0304

-The second person is Shigetada Hatakeyama.
+The second person was Shigetada Hatakeyama.

 Upside down arrow bamboo

-Also check past articles
+Check out past articles

-Touring the places associated with Kamakura-dono
+Tour the places associated with the Kamakura Shogun

 Related articles